hastly/ipl_dev_deploy/README.md

 ### Provisioning

-It's custom image built on top of official "ubuntu xenial 64" as base image.
+It's custom image built on top of official "ubuntu xenial 64" as base image, cause it has everything to work with postgres 9.5 in its repo.
 Aside of python 3, ansible and docker api utility it is staffed with:
 		- _bison_ and _flex_ via apt to make postgres extensions
 		- postgres development and client packages via apt and postgres adapter package via pip to communicate with postgres in general
-		- socat package to proxy local port into docker socket
+		- _socat_ apt package to proxy local port into docker socket
-		- ipmt package via pip to run migrations
+		- _ipmt_ pip package to run migrations
 All data files required to configure other docks supplied via docker volume from this repo.
 It receives host docker sock as volume as well.